 See ITI TF-3: 4.2.1.4 for a description of the ebRS/ebRIM representation of a Submission Request.
 The metadata requirements for this Submission Request are defined in ITI TF-3: 4.3.1.

-A full example of document metadata submission can be found in ITI TF-2x: Appendix W.
+A full example of document metadata submission can be found online: see ITI TF-2x: Appendix W.

 XML namespace prefixes used in text and in examples below are for informative purposes only and are documented in ITI TF-2x: Appendix V, Table V.2.4-1.